-- Management time is defined as time spent on tasks related to the administration of the SNAP-Ed Program.
-These activities include: personnel supervision, payroll, traveling to and attending meetings, preparing reports and proposals, traveling to and providing staff training, and professional development activities. - Direct delivery is defined as time spent providing nutrition education and multilevel interventions, community and public health approaches including Policy, Systems and Environmental change (PSE) efforts to SNAP-eligible participants.
-Examples include preparing lesson plans, traveling to and from sites to provide direct delivery services, attending meetings, preparing for meetings related to PSE work, teaching allowable nutrition education activities to
+Management time is defined as time spent on tasks related to the administration of the SNAP-Ed Program.
+These activities include: personnel supervision, payroll, traveling to and attending meetings, preparing reports and proposals, traveling to and providing staff training, and professional development activities.

-SNAP-eligible persons, administering surveys or evaluation questionnaires to participants, summarizing results of nutrition education activities, ordering nutrition education materials, conducting physical activity demonstrations and promotions that include a nutrition message, providing presentations, making referrals to SNAP and the Special Supplemental Nutrition Program for Women, Infants and Children (WIC), and setting up for direct delivery nutrition education activities are also included.

-Paid Time Off (PTO) can include vacation, pregnancy leave, disability leave, jury duty, holiday pay, or sick leave.
+- Direct delivery is defined as time spent providing nutrition education and multilevel interventions, community and public health approaches including Policy, Systems and Environmental change (PSE) efforts to SNAP-eligible participants.
+Examples include preparing lesson plans, traveling to and from sites to provide direct delivery services, attending meetings, preparing for meetings related to PSE work, teaching allowable nutrition education activities to SNAP-eligible persons, administering surveys or evaluation questionnaires to participants, summarizing results of nutrition education activities, ordering nutrition education materials, conducting physical activity demonstrations and promotions that include a nutrition message, providing presentations, making referrals to SNAP and the Special Supplemental Nutrition Program for Women, Infants and Children (WIC), and setting up for direct delivery nutrition education activities are also included. - Paid Time Off (PTO) can include vacation, pregnancy leave, disability leave, jury duty, holiday pay, or sick leave.
+As with all expenses, PTO is to be paid as reimbursement, as it is used and cannot be paid prior to use.